 Prophet's Mosque - 3D Virtual Tour

-Prophet's Mosque virtual tours are installation free programs that will make you feel as if you are there.
+Prophet's Mosque virtual tours can be started by clicking the preview window or by downloading the stand-alone versions.
 Just drag the mouse to the direction you want to look.
 Use the scroll wheel to zoom at the details.
 Press F9 to get a list of the 3D sites you downloaded (residing in the same directory).
 To install the listed sites as a screensaver press F5.
 Our advise is to install all the sites, including Prophet's Mosque, as a screensaver.
 When the screensaver starts, a random site is chosen and shown around automatically (this gives the impression of looking at a documentary in HD quality).
 To see the usage of other keys press F1.
 Press Ecs to exit.

 Al-Masjid al-Nabawi, often called the Prophet's Mosque, is a huge mosque situated in the city of al-Madinah, Saudi Arabia.
 As the final resting place of the Islamic Prophet Muhammad, it is considered the second holiest site in The Prophet's Mosque is the second holiest mosque in the world after al-Haram in Mecca.
 (Al-Aqsa in Jerusalem comes in third.)
 It is a major pilgrimage site and many people who perform the Hajj go on to al-Madinah before or after Hajj to visit the mosque.